LennartFr/09-06-13-SF-Lunch-and-Learn/README.md

 ### Blockchain Genesis: How did it all start?

-During the Global Financial Crisis in 2008: Oct 2008. <br>
+During the Global Financial Crisis of 2008, Blockchain was invented by a person (or group of people) using the name Satoshi Nakamoto to serve as the public transaction ledger of the cryptocurrency bitcoin.
+The identity of Satoshi Nakamoto is unknown.
-It all started with Satoshi Nakamoto and his whitepaper [BitCoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) which addressed a key problem in electronic commerce:
+His whitepaper [BitCoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) is available to read through and focuses on addressing a key problem in electronic commerce:
 <p><i><b>
-A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution or any intermeditary.
+A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution or any intermediary.
 <p>
 Digital signatures provide part of the solution, but the main benefits are lost if a trusted third party is still required to prevent double-spending.
 <p>
 We propose a solution to the double-spending problem using a peer-to-peer network.</i></b>

 ### Hyperledger Fabric
-Enterprise grade permissioned distributed ledger platform that offers modularity and versatility for a broad set of industry use cases.
+Enterprise-grade permissioned distributed ledger platform that offers modularity and versatility for a broad set of industry use cases.

 #### [HL Fabric (GitHub)](https://github.com/hyperledger/fabric)